Only in New York: McGregor takes shots, swigs ‘em in return

 McGregor and Nurmagomedov will meet on Oct.
 6 in the main event of the UFC 229 pay-per-view show at T-Mobile Arena, the same spot where Floyd Mayweather stopped McGregor in the 10th round of their one-sided prizefight.

-McGregor was guaranteed $30 million last year in his ballyhooed boxing match against Mayweather, and White openly wondered if his star attraction would ever return to the cage.
+McGregor was guaranteed $30 million last year in his ballyhooed boxing match against Mayweather, and UFC President Dana White openly wondered if his star attraction would ever return to the cage.

-Bank on it: White is now predicting at least 2.5 million pay-per-view buys for the most anticipated main event of the year.

 McGregor loves the show as much as he loves a fight.
-He was over-the-top at times, peppered his sentences with profanity, shouted over Nurmagomedov whenever he had an opening and carried on like the boisterous entertainer he is to sell the bout at a press conference aired live in Times Square.
+He was over-the-top at times, shouted over Nurmagomedov whenever he had an opening and carried on like the boisterous entertainer he is to sell the fight.

 “I came back for the love of fighting and the love of war,” McGregor said.
 “I’m going to truly, truly love putting a bad, bad beating on this little glass-jaw rat.”